ashiqcsebu/review-site/README.md

 * Unable to Access the add service or leave review option without sign in or log in.
 * Private route redirects to the login page if the user is not logged in.
 * Recently added review will be on top .
+* Service Card Photo will be auto zoom in if clicekd.
 * Dynamic Title in the title section using custom hook.

 ## technologies